-Doctors are finding that drops in libido in your 30s are often caused by life factors rather than medical problems.
+Doctors are finding that a low libido in your 30s are often caused by life factors rather than medical problems.
 From your family to your career, the stress from juggling many things at once may be causing more problems than you realize.

 Work, family and home—oh my!

 For many people, there comes a point in your life where you’re trying to take on too many things at once.
 Climbing the career ladder, getting married, raising a family, maintaining a social life and somehow finding time for yourself can take a toll on just about anyone.

 Juggling all of these things can lead to exhaustion, a lack of time and a lot of stress—three things that can significantly affect your libido.

 After a long day of working, preparing meals for children, taking care of pets and dealing with personal, financial and career stress, it’s not uncommon to feel emotionally and physically drained.
 If you’re exhausted, you’re probably not super interested in having sex.

 Stress, too, is a huge factor in maintaining libido.
 In fact, it can alter your sex drive in many ways.